-- 3.1 The application site relates to an existing agricultural building which was previously used to rear turkeys, which is considered to be of low ecological value. - 3.2 The building is a replacement of a dilapidated building which given their design, age and use, are not considered suitable for use by roosting bats or nesting birds, and the previous structures are therefore considered unlikely to host any biodiversity of interest. - 3.3 The application site is not located within or near to any statutory or non-statutory designated ecological sites, and therefore the proposed development does not have any potential to cause an impact upon protected sites.
+- 3.1 The application site relates to existing agricultural buildings which were previously used to rear turkeys, which is considered to be of low ecological value. - 3.2 The buildings are a replacement of two dilapidated buildings which given their design, age and use, are not considered suitable for use by roosting bats or nesting birds, and the previous structures are therefore considered unlikely to host any biodiversity of interest. - 3.3 The application site is not located within or near to any statutory or non-statutory designated ecological sites, and therefore the proposed development does not have any potential to cause an impact upon protected sites.